-(e) Extend led Affordabili ty Com nmitment .
-Propose ed Develo pments that: (i) are awarded at lea ast 6 Po oints in the "C pportu ınity Cha racteristic s" catego ry of "L Developi ment Located in A rea of Opportunity" (See Section (H)(4)(b) below), and (i i) includ de a commitment o f at leas st 50 years of afford ability by virtue of an ELIHC , will b e award ed 2 Points. ·
+Extended Affordability Commitment.
+Proposed Developments that: (i) are awarded at least 6 Points in the "Opportunity Characteristics" category of "Development Located in Area of Opportunity" (See Section (H)(4)(b) below), and (ii) include a commitment of at least 50 years of affordability by virtue of an ELIHC, will be awarded 2 Points.

-- (f) On-Site Resident Services Coordinator.
-A maximum award of 2 Points will be awarded to Proposed Developments that include staffing of a resident services coordinator by virtue of either qualifying under either subsection (i) or subsection (ii) below.
+(f) On-Site Resident Services Coordinator & Clinical Partnership.
+A maximum award of 3 Points2 Points will be awarded to Proposed Developments that include staffing of a resident services coordinator by virtue of either qualifying under either subsection (i) or subsection (ii) below.
 Points will not be awarded for simultaneous eligibility in both subsections (i) and (ii).
-Resident service coordinators should be engaged in accordance with the Authority Guidelines, the objectives of the Plan, to increase diversity and bridge differences amongst residents regardless of race, disability, social, educational or cultural backgrounds, and to provide outreach and incentives necessary to attract and retain, as residents, individuals and families from historically marginalized racial and ethnic groups, immigrants, and those least likely to apply for housing at the Proposed Development. - (i) Full-Time.
-On-site resident services coordinator staff, working a minimum of one full-time equivalent hours per week, and a property budget line item or evidence of arrangement with a third party provider specifying the funding source for the resident services coordinator salary, benefits and annual training is required, as well as an executed "Acknowledgement of Guidelines for Resident Services Coordinators."
+Resident service coordinators should be engaged and credentialed (as applicable) in accordance with the Authority Guidelines for Resident Services Coordinators, the objectives of the Plan, to increase diversity and bridge differences amongst residents regardless of race, disability, social, educational or cultural backgrounds, and to provide outreach and incentives necessary to attract and retain, as residents, individuals and families from historically marginalized racial and ethnic groups, immigrants, and those least likely to apply for housing at the Proposed Development.